BookOps-CAT/RL-shelf-ready-validation/README.md

 # RL Shelf Ready Record Validation

-Parse MARC records and check if metadata conforms to specifications
+A validation tool to read and review MARC records provided by vendors.